Mansvini/url-shortener/setup.md

 ### 1. Register a User

-- Navigate to the frontend at `http://localhost:3000`.
+- Navigate to the frontend at `http://localhost:3000` or `https://urlhash.netlify.app/`.
 - Fill out the registration form with a username and password, then submit.

 ### 2. Log In